 It is never easy searching for a job from overseas.
 Here is a summary of the do's and don'ts for overseas jobseekers in the New Zealand employment market place.

 - Visit the various New Zealand job websites BEFORE deciding to emigrate to familiarise yourself with the job opportunities in your field.

-- Apply for your permanent residence visas.
+- Check eligibility and, where possible, apply for your permanent residence visas.
 Very important.
-Prospective employers will ask about your immigration status and having your residence visas (or at least being in the application process) will remove barriers and make you more "marketable" in the New Zealand employment marketplace.
+Prospective employers will ask about your immigration status and having your residence visas (or at least being knowledgable about the application process) will remove barriers and make you more "marketable" in the New Zealand employment market place.